inet-framework/inet/doc/src/developers-guide/ch-sockets.rst

 ~~~~~~~~~~~~

 After the connection has been established, applications can send data to
-the remote applica- tion via a simple function call:
+the remote application via a simple function call:

 .. literalinclude:: lib/Snippets.cc
    :language: cpp